The Devils' game with the Senators on the following Saturday went on as scheduled, with a tribute before puck-drop.

 ESPN hockey writer Patrick Smith commented, "Old, grey-haired men with straight faces or frowns don't really scream, 'Get excited for hockey,' unless the face is Don Cherry's.
 That said, former Prime Ministers in Ottawa makes sense, because of the political nature of the city."
 And, with Mackenzie King having died in 1950, there's no chance of a more recent figure stirring up resentments, the way John Diefenbaker (1957-63), Pierre Trudeau (1968-84), or the still-living Brian Mulroney (1984-93) or Jean Chretien (1993-2004) might do.
 (The Washington Nationals have added a John F. Kennedy, who's now widely seen as a "safe" figure, but not the much more recent Ronald Reagan.)

 After the Game.
-The Canadian Tire Centre is an island in a sea of parking in a suburb of a big city.
+The Canadian Tire Centre is an island in a sea of parking in a suburb of a big city, in Canada rather than America.
 Safety will not be an issue.
 You will be safe.
 If you drove in, your car will be safe, too -- even if you have a Maple Leafs sticker on your car.
 (But why would you?)

 Sidelights.
 By American standards, Ottawa is very small-time.
 For decades, the biggest sports team in town was a Canadian Football League team that, while once very successful, no longer exists.
 Pro football has had a troubled last 20 years there, they've never had a Major League Baseball team, they didn't have a Triple-A baseball team for very long, they've never had an NBA team, the pro basketball team they do have is minor-league (Canada does have a league, but it's not even at the level of the NBA's D-League), and from 1934 to 1992, hockey fans in the region had to rely on the junior and university levels.
 And even when the Senators arrived, in their 2nd season, 1993-94, they set an NHL record by losing 70 games.
 It was like, "We waited 58 years for this?"